Introduction

 - Select to have the platform generate the 83(b) form, and how you wish to sign the document.

-- Enter your tax ID number (usually your Social Security Number), the fair market value of the shares you purchased, and the number of shares that are subject to vesting in that grant.
+- Enter your tax ID number (usually your Social Security Number if you live in the United ), the fair market value of the shares you purchased, and the number of shares that are subject to vesting in that grant.
 You'll also include the amount of money you paid for the shares.
 The platform will provide some of this information for reference; you may wish to consult with your company's equity administrator or a tax advisor.

 - If you selected to sign the form electronically, review and then click Sign Document.